Paris city hall fined over employing too many women in top jobs | DW | 15.12.2020

-France’s public service ministry has fined the Paris city authorities for employing too many women in senior positions in 2018.
-The appointments breach a law passed to maintain a gender balance.
+France's Public Service Ministry has fined the Paris city authorities for employing too many women in senior positions in 2018.
+The appointments breached a law passed to maintain a gender balance.

-"Yes, we need to promote women with determination and vigor because everywhere, France is still lagging behind (on that issue)," Hidalgo added.
+"Yes, we need to promote women with determination and vigor because everywhere, France is still lagging behind [on that issue]," she added.

 France's Public Service Minister Amelie de Montchalin took to Twitter to confirm that the fine had been levied for 2018.
 The "absurd" rule had since been repealed, she added.